Analysis of Divide and Lose (synopsis)

 Political Division and Social Fragmentation

-of societal division.
-The opening lines, “Aching in our hurting,
+construction of societal division.
+The opening lines, “Aching in

-it's a sad song / Just a fruitless searching, it is all gone,”
+our hurting, it's a sad song / Just a fruitless searching, it is all

-establish a tone of collective mourning that extends beyond individual
+gone,” establish a tone of collective mourning that extends beyond

-grief to encompass societal trauma.
-The phrase “fruitless
+individual grief to encompass societal trauma.
+The phrase

-searching” suggests the futility of seeking unity through
+“fruitless searching” suggests the futility of seeking unity

-conventional political means, whilst “it is all gone”
+through conventional political means, whilst “it is all

-implies the loss of some fundamental social cohesion or shared
+gone” implies the loss of some fundamental social cohesion or

 The chorus's assertion that “We all build this wall of, of